aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on any web browser with Browser's debugger

 1. In `/debug/in-browser.ts` write a small code to debug your module
-2. Call `yarn debug-dev-browser` to start the builder and open a dev server (via webpack).
+2. Call `yarn debug-in-browser` to start the builder and open a dev server (via webpack).
 3. Open http://localhost:3300/ address in any browser.

 > After you finish, `yarn build` is required to clean up the `dist` folder.